nathan-andosen/3-layer-architecture/README.md

 ### Guidelines / Rules about layers

-* The domain & application services layer know nothing about the framework in the view layer, do not add view framework specific code in these layers.
+* The domain & application services layer know nothing about the view framework / library in the view layer, do not add view framework specific code in these layers.
 * Try and keep the view layer as thin as possible, only UI related code should go here.

 ## Vertical separation